jburguete/MinGW-64-Make/README.md

 MSYS Tools
 ----------

-These tools are 32 bits
+These tools are 32 bits.

 * bash 3.1.17
 * bison 2.4.2